iamalexbrady/iamalexbrady.github.io/docs/_articles/learn-from-hs.md

 (expect resistance, your willingness to continue through resistance is the willingness to see the goal of salvation through to fruition)

-² - I haven't defined this explicitly yet, but it means ACIM's forgiveness, not historical "false forgiveness."
+² - This means ACIM's forgiveness, not historical "false forgiveness."

-See the acim question answered: What is Forgiveness?
+See the ACIM Question Answered: [What is Forgiveness?](https://iamalexbrady.com/acim/question/06-what-is-forgiveness.html)